Security Services Policies

 All students living in university-owned housing are issued keys to their specific residences.
 This allows students easy access to their residence while maintaining building security.

 Residence halls and student housing are not open to the public.
 Access to housing can be obtained only through the presence of a sponsoring resident.
 Residence halls are locked at all times.
-Security Services routinely checks all residence hall entry doors to make sure they are locked.
+Campus Public Safety routinely checks all residence hall entry doors to make sure they are locked.
 Students living in campus-owned apartments or houses are responsible for securing their own residences.
-DO NOT PROP OR BLOCK DOORS OPEN.
+Do not prop or block doors open.

-Access to academic buildings and classrooms is made possible only by authorized personnel or the building monitors.
+Access to academic buildings and classrooms is made possible only by authorized personnel or the building monitors for after-hours access.

 Keys

 Members of the university community are issued, through Plant Services, keys to help access their place of business on campus.
-If an issued key is lost, misplaced, or stolen, you are required to report it to Security Services (ext.
-2090) and Plant Services (ext.
-2010) immediately.
+If an issued key is lost, misplaced, or stolen, you are required to report it to Campus Public Safety (503-554-2090) and Plant Services (503-554-2010) immediately.
 This is for everyone's safety.
 University keys may not be duplicated, transferred, or loaned to others and should be regarded as the highest level of university-wide security.
 Report all key issues immediately.

 Solicitors

-Report solicitors in the residence halls to Security Services (ext.
-2090).
+Report solicitors in the residence halls to Campus Public Safety (503-554-2090).
 Although student groups are permitted to go door-to-door in the residence halls, solicitation is not allowed by people not associated with George Fox.
-If a solicitor or any suspicious-looking person approaches you in the halls, jot down a description and call ext2090 immediately.
+If a solicitor or any suspicious-looking person approaches you in the halls, jot down a description and call 503-554-2090 immediately.
 Do not confront the person.

 Timely Warnings

-Current information pertaining to security issues will be posted in Foxmail's "Student News and Information."
-Students need to check this folder daily to be informed of campus happenings and news.
-These "Timely Notices" will pertain to suspected or continuing activity that is considered potentially harmful.
+Current information pertaining to security/safety issues will be posted in The Daily Bruin announcements.
+Students and staff are encouraged to subscribe to The Daily Bruin and check their email daily to be informed of campus happenings and news.
+"Timely notices" will pertain to suspected or continuing activity that is considered potentially harmful.

 Firearms, Munitions, Explosives